Severson-Group/docs.amdc.dev/source/getting-started/advanced-tutorials/fpga-ip-core/index.md

 ### Memory-Mapped FPGA Registers

-The core "magic" of the AXI4-Lite interface to the FPGA is the hardware support in the PS for memory operations.
+The core "magic" of the AXI4-Lite interface to the FPGA is the hardware support in the DSP for memory operations.
 When the C code reads/writes to memory addresses near the IP core base address, this causes an AXI read/write transaction to occur.
 The template Verilog from the IP Wizard implements the slave side for the transaction response.